MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/usinghlltdigest.md

 ---
 # Partitioning and composing intermediate results of aggregations

 Suppose that you want to calculate the count of distinct users every day over the last seven days.
 One way to do it would be to run `summarize dcount(user)` once a day with a span filtered to the last seven days.
 This method is inefficient because each time the calculation is run, there's a six-day overlap with the previous calculation.
-Another option is to calculate some aggregate for each day, and then combine these aggregates in an efficient way.
+Another option is to calculate an aggregate for each day, and then combine these aggregates.
 This option requires you to "remember" the last six results, but it's much more efficient.

-Partitioning queries like that is easy for simple aggregates, such as `count()` and `sum()`.
-Use these queries for more complex aggregates such as `dcount()` and `percentiles()`.
+Partitioning queries as described is easy for simple aggregates, such as `count()` and `sum()`.
+It can also be useful for complex aggregates, such as `dcount()` and `percentiles()`.
 This topic explains how Kusto supports such calculations.

 The following examples show how to use `hll`/`tdigest` and demonstrate that using these commands is highly performant in some scenarios: